 Pensionable pay data

-When a Scheme member with pre 2014 membership leaves, the employer must calculate their ‘final pay’ in accordance with the Scheme regulations.
-The regulations state that:
+When a Scheme member with pre 2014 membership or underpin protection leaves, the employer must calculate their ‘final pay’ in accordance with the Scheme regulations (see section 16).

-the final pay period is the year ending with the last day of membership; however, one of the two immediately preceding years can be used if higher.

-if a member is subject to a reduction or restriction in pay in the 10-year period before leaving the Scheme, they can choose to have their final pay calculated as the best consecutive three years’ pay in the last 13 years.

-see section 16The reason for the reduction or restriction of pay in the second bullet point above can be for a variety of reasons including, but not limited to, where the member chooses to be employed with the same employer at a lower grade (or with less responsibility) or as result of a job evaluation exercise.

-Employers should be aware that to calculate final pay accurately under the Scheme regulations, they will need complete pensionable salary data for the 13 years before the member’s scheme membership ended.
+Employers should be aware that to calculate final pay accurately under the Scheme regulations, they may need complete pensionable salary data for the 13 years before the member’s Scheme membership ended.

 Hours data

-Employees who joined the L G P S before 1 April 2014 have membership in the final salary scheme.
-The employee’s working hours are used in the calculation of benefits built up in the final salary scheme.
+A member who joined the L G P S before 1 April 2014 or who has underpin protection has membership in the final salary scheme.
+The member’s working hours are used in the calculation of benefits built up in the final salary scheme.
 Member queries concerning working hours can be received many years after they change their worked hours.

 Other data